jmeier2715/Project-Game-Jonathan/README.md

 # Project-Game-Jonathan
 Texas Hold Em
-    -You are a player at the poker table with $200
+    -You are a player at the poker table with $300
-    -To initiate play you must ante (pay entry to see initial cards ex: $2) -if ante is offered cards are dealt in sequence specified in wireframe -first distribution is two cards to player, two cards to dealer -player decides whether to bet more money or fold, consequentially forfeiting their ante money -second distribution is four cards, one face down and three more in the community section -The winner is the party with the better five card hand using the two dealt + the three community cards -if the player wins, they receive a match of whatever they bet -if the dealer wins, the player loses what they bet throughout the game
+    -To initiate play you must pay initial buy in (ante) (pay entry to see initial cards ex: $2) -if ante is offered cards are dealt in sequence specified in wireframe -first distribution is two cards to player, two cards to dealer -player decides whether to bet more money (preflop) or fold, consequentially forfeiting their ante money -second distribution is three cards for the community (cards to be shared by dealer and player in order to make a better five card hand)

-    the game ends when player runs out of money
+    -second round of betting commences (flop betting) -third distribution is one more community card -third round of betting commences (turn betting) -third distribution is one more community card
+    - final round of betting (the river)
+    -The winner is the party with the better five card hand using the two dealt + the five community cards -if the player wins, they receive a match of whatever they bet -if the dealer wins, the player loses what they bet throughout the game -the game is over when the player runs out of money

     mvp goals:
     -must be able to randomly draw cards from a finite, individual 52 deck pile 1/52, 1/51, 1/50 etc etc